 Tongue coating: Yellow coating

 Liu Yi San is sometimes prescribed by TCM practitioners to treat Damp-Heat in the Bladder.
-This pattern leads to symptoms such as painful urinary dribbling, stony painful urinary dribbling, urine the color of rice water (grey and cloudy) and urinary dribbling.
-Patients with Damp-Heat in the Bladder typically exhibit a tongue with yellow coating
+This pattern leads to symptoms such as frequent and urgent urination, burning urination, urination stopping in the middle of flow and dark urine.
+Patients with Damp-Heat in the Bladder typically exhibit rapid (Shu), slippery (Hua) or wiry (Xian) pulses as well as Thick sticky yellow coating on the root with red spots..